-The efficacy of Oelbree in the treatment of ADHD in adults 18 to 65 years of age was evaluated in a short-term, randomized, placebo-controlled, flexible-dose monotherapy trial (Study 4).
+The efficacy of Qelbree in the treatment of ADHD in adults 18 to 65 years of age was evaluated in a short-term, randomized, placebo-controlled, flexible-dose monotherapy trial (Study 4).
 Study 4 (NCT04016779) was a multicenter, randomized, double-blind, placebo-controlled, flexible-dose, parallel-group monotherapy trial in adults 18 to 65 years of age with ADHD.
-Total duration of treatment was 6 weeks, starting at 200 mg once daily/Week 1 and titrating up 400 mg once daily Week 2.
-Dose was adjusted by 200 mg per day once a week to a minimum of 200 mg once daily and maximum of 600 mg once daily thereafter.
-Patients were randomized to receive Oelbree (200 mg to 600 mg), or placebo, given once daily as a single dose.
-The primary endpoint was the change from baseline to the end of study on the total score on the ADHD Rating Scale (ADHD-RS-5), an 18-item scale corresponding to 18 symptoms of ADHD.
-Higher AIRS scores reflect more severe symptoms.
-The change from baseline to the end of study on the Clinical Global Impression-Severity of Illness (CGI-S) score at the end of the study was the key secondary endpoint.
+Total duration of treatment was 6 weeks, starting at 200 mg once daily Week 1 and titrating up to 400 mg once daily Week 2.
+Dose was adjusted by 200 mg per day once a week until a maximum of 600 mg once daily was reached, up to a maximum of 600 mg once daily thereafter.
+Patients were randomized to receive Qelbree (200 mg to 600 mg), or placebo, given once daily as a single dose.
+The primary endpoint was the change from baseline to the end of study on the total score on the ADHD Investigator Symptom Rating Scale (AISRS), an 18-item scale corresponding to 18 symptoms of ADHD.
+Higher AISRS scores reflect more severe symptoms.
+The change from baseline in the Clinical Global Impression-Severity of Illness (CGI-S) score at the end of the study was the key secondary endpoint.

-A total of 374 adult patients were randomized in Study 4; 267 completed and 107 discontinued.
+A total of 374 adult patients were randomized in Study 4: 267 completed and 107 discontinued.
 The average dose at end of study was 504 mg per day.
-The change from baseline (reduction) in the AIRS Total scores was statistically significantly greater in adults treated with Oelbree than in adults on placebo (see Table 5).
-In addition, the change from baseline (reduction) in the CGI-S score was statistically significantly greater in adults treated with Oelbree than in adults on placebo.
+The change from baseline (reduction) in the AISRS Total score was statistically significantly greater in adults treated with Qelbree than in adults on placebo (see Table 5).
+In addition, the change from baseline (reduction) in the CGI-S score was statistically significantly greater in adults treated with Qelbree than in adults on placebo.

 Table 5.
-Primary Efficacy Results for Change from Baseline AIRS Total Score in Adults (18 to 60 years of age) with ADHD (Study 4)
+Primary Efficacy Results for Change from Baseline AISRS Total Score in Adults (18 to 60 years of age) with ADHD (Study 4)